ChristineYamin/03_Adavanced_house_price_prediction/README.md

 - Which features consistently matter?
 - Do models behave differentlt by location or price range?

-## Data Set

 ## Notebooks
-There acre four notebooks.
+There are four main notebooks in this project.
-1. data cleaning
+1. Data cleaning
 2. Exploratory data analysis
 3. Feature engineering
 4. Modeling